AbdelrahmanAbounida/Excel-Automation/README.md

 # Excel-Automation
-This is a PyQt application that automates some excel operations such as edit , add ,search in database.
+This is a PyQt application that automates some excel operations such as edit , add ,search in the database.